-With version 5.2.0 of Hackolade Studio, users can now define structures once in a technology-agnostic polyglot data model, complete with with denormalization and complex data types, then represent these structures in a variety of physical data models respecting the specific aspects of each target technology.
+Starting with version 5.2.0 of Hackolade Studio, users can now define structures once in a technology-agnostic polyglot data model, complete with denormalization and complex data types, then represent these structures in a variety of physical data models respecting the specific aspects of each target technology.

 The polyglot and target models are separate models.
 But they are related to ensure consistency.
 In other words, the behavior is similar to references to external definitions, but at the model level.
 The polyglot data model is the master, and targets models are dependent on the polyglot model.
 If changes are required to an object, they must be done in the polyglot model, then the target models must be updated to reflect the changes.

 Exceptions are possible: some objects in a polyglot model can be flagged as polyglot-only so they do not appear in the target models.
-Conversely, you can add objects in the target models that are not reflected in the polyglot model.
-What is important, mostly, is that, if attributes or properties of an object change in the polyglot model, you may update dependent target models to automatically reflect those changes.
+Conversely, you can deactivate entities and attributes in the target model, or you can add objects in the target models that are not reflected in the polyglot model.
+What is important, mostly, is that, if attributes or properties of an object change in the polyglot model, you may update dependent target models to reflect those changes.